 If you are looking to commission a portrait that needs to be unveiled by a particular date, please do let us know.

-If you are interested in commissioning a group portrait, please give us a call as prices are dependent on a number of factors including how many people are to be included and the size of the canvas.
+If you are interested in commissioning a group portrait, please do contact the gallery as prices are dependent on a number of factors such as the number of figures or the size of canvas.